albeb3/Turtlebot_controller/README.md

 ```
 ## 🚀 Usage

-To launch the package and run the nodes, use the following commands:
+To start the package and its nodes, use the following commands:

-1. Launch the package with a launch file:
+1. Run the launch file to start the package:

 ```bash
 roslaunch turtlebot_controller turtle_class.launch